St. Paul University Hospital and UT Southwestern Outpatient Building

 - Hand injuries

-Children’s physicians are faculty members of the orthopaedic surgery department at UT Southwestern.
+Children’s physicians are faculty members of the Orthopaedic Surgery Department at UT Southwestern.
 There, they have access to and participate in research that is instrumental in developing treatments, therapies and a greater understanding of pediatric diseases.
 As a result, patients who visit Children’s always receive the most current and effective orthopaedic treatments available.

 Texas Scottish Rite Hospital for Children

-TSRH physicians treat patients with a wide range of orthopaedic conditions each year, including scoliosis, clubfoot, hip dysplasia, limb length discrepancies, and hand disorders.
+TSRHC physicians treat patients with a wide range of orthopaedic conditions each year, including scoliosis, clubfoot, hip dysplasia, limb length discrepancies, and hand disorders.
 There are five full-time pediatric orthopedic surgeons who focus on the treatment, management, and rehabilitation of children with orthopaedic conditions.

 Dallas Veterans Affairs Medical Center